Next week is National Cleaning Week. If you’re a cleaning geek like me, this is very exciting!

 Put soaps, towels, and other hand washing supplies in readily accessible spaces and encourage your family to use them.

-Think About Safety
+Think About Safety During Cleaning Week

 Believe it or not, safety goes hand in hand with cleanliness.
-So use allergy-friendly cleaning products that are safe for your family and the environment, and take a few minutes to educate yourself about cleaning best practices.
+So use allergy-friendly cleaning products that are safe for your family and the environment, and take a few minutes to educate yourself about the best practices.

 Remember, cleaning doesn’t have to be a daunting task.
-By breaking it down into smaller, more manageable tasks and taking things one step at a time, you can get your house clean and organized in no time!
+By breaking it down into smaller, more manageable tasks and taking things one step at a time, you can get your house tidy and organized in no time!